 - Litter box

-- Hotel Reservations.
+- Get hotel reservations.
 If you are planning to stay in a hotel, check ahead of time to find out their pet policies.
 Many hotels allow pets, but some will charge extra fees.

 - Give Kitty a rest stop.
 When you stop for rest stops, take Kitty out of the crate and give her a chance to use the litter box if she wants to.
 Cats can go without using the litter box for hours, so she may not use it.
 Don’t worry.